Dermatology · Papulosquamous Eruptions

 Epidemiology & Etiology

-Typically affects individuals aged 10–35 years.
-Often presents in the spring or autumn.
-While the exact trigger is debated, it is strongly linked to HHV-7 and HHV-6 viral reactivation.
+Primarily affects individuals aged 10–35 years.
+While the exact trigger is debated, it is strongly linked to HHV-7 and HHV-6 reactivation.
+It is non-contagious and typically occurs in isolated cases or small clusters.

 Pertinent Anatomy

-The eruption follows the Langer's lines of skin tension.
-This anatomical distribution creates the characteristic Christmas tree pattern on the trunk.
+The eruption follows Langer's lines (skin tension lines) on the trunk.
+This anatomical distribution creates the characteristic Christmas tree pattern on the back.

 Pathophysiology